Enterprise Mobility Management¶

 Adobe’s support for Enterprise Mobile Management (EMM) of Adobe products is evolving.
 Mobile Device Management (MDM) and Mobile Application Management (MAM) is possible on both Android and iOS, and enterprise can easily provide a secure and productive mobile experience to employees by separating work data from personal data.
 In addition to controlling what Adobe product versions are rolled out via your 3rd party MDM software, you can also control specific features through your vendor console.

-Acrobat Reader on iOS and Android are currently the only DC apps which provide support for EMM.
+Acrobat Reader on iOS and Android are currently the only mobile apps which support EMM.

 Personal vs. work files¶